blairconrad/blairconrad.github.io/src/content/Development/2020/05-21-continue/article.rst

 Next steps
 ==========

-I feel good about meeting my requirements, so I'm going continue converting the application.
+I feel good about meeting my requirements, so I'm going to continue converting the application.
 Part of this will be fleshing out the skeleton that's there now;
 for example, the library site scraping is nowhere near as robust as the current LibraryHippo, and the site looks *terrible*.
 The remaining work will be adding